SAP-samples/teched2023-DT260/exercises/ex2/README.md

 After completing these steps you will have...

 ### Exercise 2.2.1 Maintain systems
+In this exercise, systems are specified that you want to participate in data validation.
+Usually, these systems are SAP ECC as source and SAP S/4 HANA as target for conversion process.
+For SAP S/4HANA upgrade process, the source is the current release and the target is the release that you want to upgrade to. </i>

 1. Double click on step Maintain Sytems.
 <br>![](/exercises/ex2/images/Maintain%20systems/image-0.png)

+> Maintain source system
 2. Click on Append Row icon.
 <br>![](/exercises/ex2/images/Maintain%20systems/image-1.png)